freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-034.md

 Your magazine will have three primary sections.
 You already set the overall layout in the `main` rule, but you can adjust the placement in the child rules.

-One option to do so is the `grid-column` property, which is shorthand for `grid-column-start` and `grid-column-end`.
+One option is the `grid-column` property, which is shorthand for `grid-column-start` and `grid-column-end`.
 The `grid-column` property tells the grid item which grid line to start and end at.

 Create a `.heading` rule and set the `grid-column` property to `2 / 3`.
 This will tell the `.heading` element to start at grid line 2 and end at grid line 3.